 In conjunction with Vanderbilt Dining, Campus Planning & Construction, Plant Operations, and Vanderbilt’s Sustainability Coordinator, SPEAR established a fully operating composting discovery site.
 Each week, SPEAR collects pre-consumer food scraps from the Commons Center dining facility and coffee grounds from Common Grounds to place in the compost demonstration site.
 Compost produced at the Commons Center Demonstration Site is utilized for soil enrichment and tree rejuvenation on campus grounds.

 Vanderbilt’s scenic campus contains more than 7,500 trees, which produce a sizable amount of leaves each year.
-The Plant Operations Grounds Department at Vanderbilt collects leaf waste from campus to compost at an on-site location off of Natchez Trace.
+The Plant Operations Grounds Department at Vanderbilt collects leaf and other grounds-keeping waste from campus to compost at an on-site location off of Natchez Trace resulting in about 9,000 cubic feet of compost annually.
 The mature leaf litter compost is later used to fertilize Vanderbilt grounds.
 Plant Operations staff regularly turn the leaf waste pile with a front-end loader to allow maximum exposure to oxygen.
 Spreading compost helps to revitalize plants and trees in urban settings.
 Read more about how Vanderbilt uses its abundance of leaves to nurture and protect the trees on campus here.

 Why doesn’t Vanderbilt compost food waste on a scale larger than a demonstration site?

 Due to Vanderbilt’s location within the metropolitan Nashville area, the university is not permitted to compost food waste, only landscaping waste.
 Metropolitan Nashville health department regulations require institutions who want to compost food waste to use an industrial compost facility; they are not allowed to compost food waste on a scale larger than “backyard-size.”
-No such facility is located within 200 miles of Nashville.
+No such operating, compliant facility is located within a reasonable radius of Nashville at this time.